R0B24/Cat-Photo-App/README.md

 Features:

-User friendly interface: The design emphasizes ease of navigation and visual appeal, ensuring that users can focus on the cute content.
+**User friendly interface:** The design emphasizes ease of navigation and visual appeal, ensuring that users can focus on the cute content.

-Gallery of Cat Photos: App features a gallery of cat images, each displayed in a responsive layout.
+**Gallery of Cat Photos**: App features a gallery of cat images, each displayed in a responsive layout.
 User are able to see variety of adorable cat pictures without any distractions.